nagyv/claude-commands/commands/generate-task-list-from-prd-issue.md

 ## Output

 - **Format:** Markdown (`.md`)
-- **Location:** New GitHub issues added as sub-issues to the initial PRD issue; use the `--project` flag to add the issues to the same project as $ARGUMENTS
+- **Location:** New GitHub issues added as sub-issues to the initial PRD issue; use the `--project <project number>` flag to add the issues to the same project as $ARGUMENTS

-**Hint:** Get the PRD issue ID and related project ID using:
+**Hint:** Get the PRD issue ID and related project number using:

 ```
 # Get GraphQL IDs